 Compliance with Texas and Bexar County law

-- Minimum 5-day notice: We provide a minimum of a 5-day notice to vacate for most evictions, including those for non-payment of rent, as required by the Texas Property Code and reinforced by Texas SB 38 (2025).
+- Minimum 5-day notice: We deliver a minimum of a 5-day notice to vacate for most evictions, including those for non-payment of rent, as required by the Texas Property Code and reinforced by Texas SB 38 (2025).

 - No "self-help" evictions: We strictly follow legal procedures and avoid illegal "self-help" evictions, such as changing locks or cutting utilities, which are prohibited under Texas law.